cmac1000/chronicle.milzusvius.host/chronicle/content/chapters/infernal-macguffin/certificate-of-adventure.md

 The party enters the sewers and scouts the tunnels, finding a mimic and a pile of blood-stained trash in an underground room, underneath a ladder and trapdoor.
 They spy the local otyugh slinking around a corner, and Ev manages to hit it with a surprise crossbow bolt.
 Combat ensues, and the party defeats the otyugh with a stylish divine smite from Portia.
 Two remaining mimics, having unsuccessfully attempted to dine on yak, flee through a sewer grate into the harbor.
 With further inspection and scouting, the party discovers:

 * a sealed map case.
 The map, when examined, contains notes on individuals (the only one the party can decipher is a description of the now-dead Barclay), a large "S" near Barclay's office, and a set of "E" markings, with door glyphs, at sites spread around the northeast of the office, in neighborhoods of varying lousiness.
+(The map is found amongst a pile of clothes with the seal of House Goldwater, a second-tier noble house with old money from the cattle trade).
 * the not-very-recent remains of a few more otyughs
 * another ladder-and-trapdoor room, this one with less evidence of grisly goings-on.
 * glorious cash
 * a small box with the emblem of the Rolling Bones.
 Portia deftly snags it and presents an excellent poker face.

 The party heads back to House Garland, presents evidence of mission success, and opens the promised line of credit.